Engee documentation

 u update Improving the performance of the C Function block

-The C Function block now performs more optimally on RITM - whether you use the built-in blocks to work with I/O boards or develop your own blocks based on C Function.
+Now the block C Function it works more optimally on the rhythm – whether you use the built-in blocks for working with I/O boards or develop your blocks based on C Function.